timmyjose/oyi-code/docs/notes.md

     easily swap out (retire/delete/maintain/update) this backend as Oyi is ported over to LLVM (and other backends in the future).

     This is a bit of an initial cost, but I think it will actually help improve the quality of the core language.

+  * To start off with, I plan to create a specification for Oyi in the spirit of the Triangle language specification (Watt & Brown, PLPJ, Appendices B and C).